Ulle84/UllesSourceCode/ImageProcessing/Notes.md

 # Bugs

 # ToDo (prioritised)
-* add type region -> bit-mask for mopholgical operations -> instance of Matrix<bool>
+* add type StructuringElement -> bit-mask for mopholgical operations -> instance of Matrix<bool>
 * Conservative Smoothing Filter with any filter mask: http://homepages.inf.ed.ac.uk/rbf/HIPR2/csmooth.htm
 * Minimum and Maximum with any filter mask
 * Median with any filter mask